 Graduate Teaching Assistant Workshop

 The GTA Workshop is a one-day event offered three times per year, January, May, and August.
-The next workshop will be held on May 8, 2024.

 If you have any questions, please do not hesitate to contact us.